Quansight/pytest-pytorch/README.md

 Since the PyTorch test framework renames testcases and tests, naively running `pytest test_foo.py::TestFoo` or `pytest test_foo.py::TestFoo::test_bar` fails, because it can't find anything matching these names.
 Of course you can get around it by using the regular expression matching ([`-k` command line flag](https://docs.pytest.org/en/stable/reference.html#command-line-flags)) that `pytest` offers.

-`pytest-pytorch` takes that burden from you by performing this matching so you can keep your familiar workflow and your IDE is happy out of the box.
+`pytest-pytorch` performs this matching so you can keep your familiar workflow and your IDE is happy out of the box.

 ## How do I contribute?

 First and foremost: Thank you for your interest in development of `pytest-pytorch`'s!
 We appreciate all contributions be it code or something else.
 Check out our [contribution guide lines](CONTRIBUTING.md) for details.

-## What is plan for the future?

-We opted to create a "third-party" at first, to root out all the teething issues.
-Ultimately, the plan is to get this absorbed into the main PyTorch project when we reach a stable state.